Military Diet Food List

 - Sugary beverages such as soda

-To sum it all up, the military diet is quite restrictive with regard to what you can and can’t eat.
+To sum it all up, the military diet is quite restrictive about what you can and can’t eat.

-As illustrated above, if you’re take gluten-free or lactose-free, you can still follow this diet, but you’ll need to substitute the foods with more applicable foods.
+As illustrated above, if you’re taking gluten-free or lactose-free, you can still follow this diet, but you’ll need to substitute the foods with more applicable foods.